mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/exec.md

 #System calls relating to the use of Exec

 This file will include the system calls needed to use `exec`.
 It will include `fork`, `wait` and `exec` itself. `fork` is necessary when using `exec` because `exec` will end the program upon completion and only return if it failed.
 Therefore we need to create a new process for it to run in.
-Then we need `wait` so that we do not have any zombie chlid processes and do not incur race conditions.
+Then we need `wait` so that we do not have any zombie child processes and do not incur race conditions.

 ##fork: